-- 1. A letter will be sent by the Head of Sixth Form to the parents and student to invite them to a meeting to discuss ongoing issues. - 2.
-Parent and Student meeting- An action plan detailing what must happen to resolve these issues will be drawn up at the meeting with SL and Head of Sixth Form.
-If parents/carers are unable to attend, then the meeting can either be rescheduled, or take place as scheduled with the student concerned.
+- 1. A formal meeting is arranged by the Head of Sixth Form and Deputy Headteacher/Headteacher with the parents/carers and student to discuss ongoing issues. - An action plan detailing what must happen to resolve these issues will be drawn up at the meeting with the Subject Leader and Head of Sixth Form.
+Additional monitoring structures may be put in place and further targets agreed for improvement, plus a date set for a final review.